Introduction to Drama

 - your moral values

-Aspects of drama that help you to enjoy and interpret a play:
+Aspects of drama to enjoy and interpret a play

-Characterization – the way the actor portrays the character’s qualities and faults.
+Characterization refers to the way the actor portrays the character’s qualities and characteristics, these could be:

 - moral qualities